-In the case of learning disabilities, vision therapy is specifically directed toward resolving visual problems which interfere with reading, learning, and educational instruction.
-Optometrists do not claim that vision therapy is a direct treatment for learning disabilities.
+In the case of learning disabilities, visual therapy is specifically directed toward resolving visual problems which interfere with reading, learning, and educational instruction.
+Optometrists do not claim that therapy is a direct treatment for learning disabilities.

 Vision therapy is:

-In-office Vision Therapy is supervised by Behavioral and Developmental optometrists and many types of specialized and/or medical equipment can be used in Optometric Vision Therapy programs, such as:
+In-office Therapy is supervised by Behavioral and Developmental optometrists and many types of specialized and/or medical equipment can be used in Optometric Therapy programs, such as:

-The first step in any Vision Therapy program is a Neuro-Developmental Vision evaluation.
-Following a thorough evaluation, a qualified Behavioral and Developmental optometrists such as Mr Stanley can advise the candidate as to whether Vision Therapy would be the appropriate treatment.
+The first step in any Therapy program is a Neuro-Developmental Vision evaluation.
+Following a thorough evaluation, a qualified Behavioral and Developmental optometrists such as Mr Stanley can advise the candidate as to whether Visual Therapy would be the appropriate treatment.